Tooth Sensitivity FAQs

 Why Does My Tooth Feel Sensitivity Pain?

 Tooth sensitivity stems from the stimulation of nerves in the dentin layer of the tooth.
 In a healthy tooth, an outer shell called enamel covers the surface of the tooth.
-In this case, external threats cannot access dentin to generate pain.
+In this case, external threats can’t access dentin to generate pain.

 What Causes the Weakening of Tooth Enamel?